 What to Expect from a Residency

 Each residency lasts 10 days, plus one day to check-in.
 The general set-up of the residency is described below.
-A more detailed schedule with exact times and locations of events is mailed to all students and faculty a few weeks prior to each residency and distributed at check-in.
+A more detailed schedule with exact times and locations of events is e-mailed to all students and faculty a two months prior to each residency and distributed at check-in.
 (The schedule may be subject to change based upon program needs.)

-In the summer, students are lodged in the dorms at Bowdoin College in Brunswick; faculty stay at the Inn at Brunswick Station.
+In the summer, students are lodged in the dorms at Bowdoin College in Brunswick; faculty stay at the Brunswick Hotel and Tavern.
 In the winter, students and faculty stay together in Freeport; for the past few years we have stayed at the Harraseeket Inn.
-Lunches are provided by local caterers, such as Local Sprouts, who are committed to providing fresh, wholesome, locally-grown food whenever possible.
+Lunches are provided by local caterers.

 General Schedule for the Residency

 On the first day, all students will check in and receive a residency packet that will include the final residency schedule, any new or changed information on faculty and courses, and maps to the locations where the various residency events will be held.
 This residency packet will be your ten-day survival guide, so treat it well!
 The MFA office will notify new students of the required arrival time.
-Check-in for the Winter Residency is at the Hampton Inn in Freeport, Maine.
+Check-in for the Winter Residency is at the Harraseeket Inn in Freeport, Maine.
 Check-in for the Summer Residency is on the Bowdoin Campus.
-Following check-in, new students will tour the University of Southern Maine’s historic Stone House Mansion and attend an informative New Student Orientation Session.
+Following check-in, new students attend an informative New Student Orientation Session.

 During the summer residency, dinner is served at the Bowdoin Dining Hall.
 Students who have chosen the Room & Board option will be given a pass to the dining hall when they check-in.
 Commuter students may also purchase dinner at the dining hall on a day-by-day basis for a fee paid directly to the cashier at the dining hall.
 Unfortunately, we cannot reserve tables at the dining hall, but you'll recognize your fellow MFA students by their name tags and by the residency survival guide packets they will be clutching.